Features Pricing Compliance Check Blog Contact

 Penalties for not having time tracking records are real and enforced.
 But the greatest risk isn’t the Inspection fine: it’s losing an overtime lawsuit without having evidence.

 A good time tracking system is your best investment in legal peace of mind.
+To learn how to implement it correctly, check our complete time tracking guide for SMEs.
 Discover Cleverfy and comply with regulations starting today.

 Sources: Art.
 34.9 ET, LISOS arts.
 6, 7 and 8, RD 8/2019